qualifiedleads/xandr-ui/README.md

 When it comes to CPA, this can make a huge difference.
 Some specific placements on a site are never profitable.
 But that doesn't mean the entire domain is not profitable.

 ![](https://i.imgur.com/uqvsNxt.jpg)
-_The Xandr Rainmaker combines the two reports pulled via API into one as much as possible, based on the data compiled via the API's, and separate impression tracker, click tracker and conversion tracker, like this_
+_The Xandr Rainmaker combines the two reports pulled via API into one as much as possible, based on the data compiled via the API's, and separate impression tracker, click tracker and conversion tracker, as shown in image above_ :point_up_2:

 ## Data set